FilimonK-Git/rpp36-boc-sailboat/README.md

 * Offers a downloadable (PDF) report metrics of completed tasks
 * Customizable by time frame and categories list
-* Descriptive text indicating the number of tasks completed, including aggreate duration taken
+* Descriptive text indicating the number of tasks completed, including aggreate duration
 * Pie chart displays time percentage allocated per category (chart legend clickable to add/remove a category from chart)
 * Upon a specific category elected, bar chart displays time (in min) taken to complete each task in the category
 * A sortable table showing a list of completed tasks with an editable duration's column (user can update the time spent on tasks)